stwa/wayland-idle-inhibitor/README.md

 wayland-idle-inhibitor
 ======================

-Running wayland-idle-inhibitor will inhibit wayland from idling.
+An inhibitor that prevents wayland from idleing and locking the screen.